minetest-edu/automata/README.md

--- buttons for presets and /or a list of previously used rules -- list of currently running patterns, pausing of patterns, saving pattern current state to schem -- way to import saved schems or use //set or //mix (worldedit isn't running on_construct) -- menu for creating Game of Life entities from a library of .lif files or other ascii collections -- set pattern destructiveness (will eat into existing blocks or not)
+-- buttons for presets and /or a list of previously used rules -- list of currently running patterns, pausing of patterns, saving pattern current state to schem -- way to import saved schems or use //set or //mix (worldedit isn't running on_construct) -- set pattern destructiveness (will eat into existing blocks or not)

 - improve efficiency, use LVM (already tracking pmin and pmax)